vrothberg/vgrep/README.md

 #vgrep

 **vgrep** is a tool to search strings in a given source tree.
-It is inspired by **cgvg**, but faster by using *git*, and extended to perform further operations on the matches (e.g., opening in an editor, execute other tools, etc.).
+It is inspired by **cgvg**, but faster by using *git*, and extended to perform further operations on the matches (e.g., opening in an editor, listing matched files, etc.).

 Feedback & patches are always welcome.
 Feel free to copy, improve, distribute and share.